Check out the recent activities and accomplishments of former classmates.

 Carl Topilow (BM ’68, MM ’69) will be celebrating his 40th season in Summer 2017 as Music Director and Conductor of the National Repertory Orchestra (NRO).
 This year also marks the 20th anniversary season of the Cleveland Pops Orchestra, an ensemble for which Carl is the founding conductor.
 Currently in his 36th season as Conductor and Director of the Orchestral Program at the Cleveland Institute of Music (CIM), Carl has appeared as guest conductor with 120 orchestras in 37 states and 12 foreign countries.
 His CIM students and NRO alumni may be found as orchestra members and conductors both nationally and internationally.

-Steve Cohen (BM ’76) was commissioned by the Zamir Choral Foundation for a new choral piece.
-Titled Al Rosh Simchati (Above My Chiefest Joy), it will premiere on May 21, 2017 at the Rose Auditorium, Jazz at Lincoln Center, in New York City.
-MSM alum Alan Mason (BM ’80, MM ’82) is among the performers.
+Steve Cohen (BM ’76) was commissioned by the Zamir Choral Foundation for a new choral piece titled Al Rosh Simchati (Above My Chiefest Joy).
+It premiered on May 21, 2017 at the Rose Auditorium, Jazz at Lincoln Center, in New York City.
+MSM alum Alan Mason (BM ’80, MM ’82) was among the performers.

-Shirley Gruenhut (MM ’73) has been collaborating with flutist Marla Nistico, who is a finalist for the Astral Management auditions on June 6, 2017 in Philadelphia.
+Shirley Gruenhut (MM ’73) has been collaborating with flutist Marla Nistico, who was a finalist for the Astral Management auditions on June 6, 2017 in Philadelphia.
 Here is their pre-audition submission of a performance of Gaubert’s Fantasie for flute and piano.
-Shirley will also be the featured soloist and ensemble member on June 10, 2017 at the Master Works Theatre, with all proceeds going to the Hearts for the Arts Foundation founded by Dr. Joann Freeburg.
+Shirley was also the featured soloist on June 10, 2017 at the Master Works Theatre, with all proceeds going to the Hearts for the Arts Foundation founded by Dr. Joann Freeburg.

-Larry Hochman (BM ’75) was nominated for a Tony Award (Best Orchestration) for Hello, Dolly!
+Larry Hochman (BM ’75) was a 2017 Tony Award nominee in the category “Best Orchestrations” for Hello, Dolly!